-6.2 What is the tax treatment of the principal forms of investment manager/adviser identified in question 2.3?
+6.2 What is the tax treatment of the principal forms of investment manager/adviser identified in question 2.4?

-In the case of AIFs endowed with legal personality that are self-managed, the tax regime referred to in question 6.1 above applies.
+In the case of AIFs endowed with legal personality that are selfmanaged, the tax regime referred to in question 6.1 above applies.

-On the contrary, in the case of AIFs managed by a third party, income obtained by such an AIF manager (including capital gains earned on the transfer of fund units) is subject to CIT at a rate of 21% to which a municipal surcharge of up to 1.5% may be applicable on taxable profits, depending on the municipality of where the AIF manager is established (the municipalities have the right to decide if the municipal surcharge is levied and at which rate).
+On the contrary, in the case of AIFs managed by a third party, income obtained by such an AIF manager (including capital gains earned on the transfer of fund units) is subject to CIT at a rate of 21% to which a municipal surcharge of up to 1.5% may be applicable on taxable profits, depending on the municipality of where the AIF manager is established (the municipalities have the right to decide whether the municipal surcharge is levied and at which rate).

-Taxable profits are also subject to a progressive state surcharge which has the following applicable rates: (i) 3% on the part of the taxable profits exceeding \notin 1.5 million up to \notin 7.5 million; (ii) 5% on the part of the taxable profits exceeding \notin 7.5 million up to \notin 35 million; and (iii) 9% on the part of the taxable profits exceeding \notin 35 million.
+Taxable profits are also subject to a progressive state surcharge that has the following applicable rates: (i) 3% on the part of the taxable profits exceeding €1.5 million up to €7.5 million; (ii) 5% on the part of the taxable profits exceeding €7.5 million up to €35 million; and (iii) 9% on the part of the taxable profits exceeding €35 million.